JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo nano /etc/ntp.conf

 When that is done, your server’s ntp time server synchronization & related time zone settings should be all set.

+### Ensure that the ‘locale’ settings are correct.

+Run 'update-locale'.

+    sudo update-locale

+Might need to set the locale file to this.

+    sudo nano /etc/default/locale

+    LANG="en_US.UTF-8"

 ### Edit the ‘sources.list’ to enable partner package updates.